 Sold sang - ginseng huntin’ helped us through winters.

-other spellings: sang diggin’, and ginseng digging
+variations: sang diggin’, ginseng digging

 ★ In Appalachia, ginseng hunting is half survival, half secrecy.
 Folks guard their best patches and pass knowledge down through family.
 Don’t ask where a man digs - he won’t tell you. ★

-Origin
+Origin and Etymology

 American ginseng (Panax quinquefolius) grows wild in Appalachian forests.
 Since the 1700s, mountain families dug and sold the roots, often to traders who shipped them to Asia.
 Over time, "ginseng huntin’" became part of Appalachian life and folklore.

-Notes
+Usage Notes

 Still practiced in Appalachia, with laws now protecting harvest seasons and limits.
 Outside the region, most people know "ginseng" as an herb in tea or supplements, not the tradition of huntin’ or diggin’ it.